wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;In my daily actions much goes by habit, automatically.
 I am aware of the general purpose, but not of each movement in detail.
 As my consciousness broadens and deepens, details tend to recede, leaving me free for the general trends.
 Does not the same happen to a *jnani*, but more so?

-**M:**&ensp;On the level of consciousness, yes; in the supreme state, no. This state is entirely one and indivisible, a single solid block of reälity.
+**M:**&ensp;On the level of consciousness, yes; in the supreme state, no. This state is entirely one and indivisible, a single solid block of reality.
 The only way of knowing it is to *be* it.
 The mind cannot reach it.
 To perceive it does not require the senses; to know it does not require the mind.

 **Q:**&ensp;That is how God runs the world.